pnikolinakos/pnikolinakos.github.io/index.md

 - West Middlesex University Hospital  - Specialty Taster Supervisor

 ## Oral Presentations
 - Applications and Outcomes of Indocyanine Green-Guided Near-Infrared Fluorescence in Paediatric Urological Surgery: A Systematic Review, European Association of Urology 26, March 2026
 - Comparison of Outcomes of Open, Laparoscopic and Robot-Assisted Laparoscopic Pyeloplasty in Children with PUJO: A Systematic Review and Meta-Analysis, 15th Annual ESPES Congress 2025, October 2025
 -Supernumerary Testicles and Other Weird and Wonderful Tales of Urology, CW Grand Round, February 2023
 - The contribution of Peter Lord’s procedure in treating haemorrhoids in children, 59th National Paediatric Conference, Greece, October 2021
 - Acquired undescended testicles.
 The importance of a correct and quick diagnosis, 58th National Paediatric Conference, Greece, September 2020
 - Increased incidence of malignant tumours in children in the last 5 years, 58th National Paediatric Conference, Greece, September 2020
 - Prepuce preserving operations for phimosis in teenagers, 58th National Paediatric Conference, Greece, September 2020
 - Lipomatous tumours in children, 58th National Paediatric Conference, Greece, September 2020

 ## Poster Presentations
 - "Wunderlich Syndrome Triggered by Deadlifting: A Rare Case Report of Spontaneous Renal Haemorrhage, ASiT, March 2026
 - Evaluating GPT4-0's Responses to Andrology Patient Questions in Outpatient Clinic Compared to European Association of Urology Guidelines, 27th World Meeting on Sexual Medicine, February 2026
-- Emergency Laparoscopic Bowel Resection with Intracorporeal Anastomosis: A Case Series, Emergency General Surgery Symposium, November 2025
+- Emergency Laparoscopic Bowel Resection with Intracorporeal Anastomosis: A Case Series,Emergency General Surgery Symposium, November 2025
 - Evaluating Large Language Models in Interpreting Lower Urinary Tract Symptoms: a Comparison with European Association of Urology Guidelines, 45th Congress of the SIU, November 2025
 - Transurethral Bipolar Enucleation of the Prostate gland (BipolEP): a step-wise introduction/learning approach, 26th Panhellenic Urological Congress, October 2024
 - Learning points from Trial Without Catheter (TWOC) clinics: a predicting model detecting which patients will fail a safe removal, 26th Panhellenic Urological Congress, October 2024
 - Clinical Handover List on Cerner for Urology, CW Trust’s RIQI, July 2023
 - Sperm DNA integrity in patients with varicocele: relationship between DNA fragmentation and bulk semen parameters, World Meeting on Sexual Medicine (ISSM, ESSM), March 2018

 ## Editorial Work
 ### Journal Reviewer